GoteoFoundation/goteo-api-doc/docs/api-doc/4_filtering.md

 ## Examples:

-Obtain a list of users created in Goteo around Barcelona in a radius of 50Km during the year 2014:
+Obtaining a list of users created in Goteo around Barcelona in a radius of 50Km during the year 2014:

 ```bash
 curl --basic --user "user:key" \
 "{{ site.apiurl }}/users/?location=41.38879,2.15899,50&from_date=2014-01-01&to_date=2014-12-31"
 ```

-Obtain all the money statistics for the project a single project:
+Obtaining all the money statistics for the project a single project:

 ```bash
 curl --basic --user "user:key" \
 "{{ site.apiurl }}/reports/money/?project=crowdfundparato"
 ```

-Obtain all the community reports for the nodes of barcelona, euskadi an andalucia together:
+Obtaining all the community reports for the nodes of barcelona, euskadi an andalucia together:

 ```bash
 curl --basic --user "user:key" \